Data-Science-for-Linguists-2021/Rapper_Topic_Modeling/progress_report.md

 # Log 12: April 13, 2021

 I finally populated the `mlyrics_df` and the `flyrics_df` which are the male Rapper data and female Rapper data, respectively.
 I haven't had the chance to clean it.
 I hope to accomplish this task sometime this week so that I can start my LDA Topic Modeling and subsequent analysis.
 I pray the rest of this project goes a lot smoother but it is too soon to tell.

+# Log 13: April 18, 2021

+I found out that I populated the data frames wrong (male: 19600 and female: 186400) and the for loop I originally had appended the data to the data frame multiple times.
+I took out the for loop and the data frame populated correctly.
+I began looking into the abnormalities of the data (duplicates, no lyrics, miscellaneous characters and headings).
+I will officially clean tomorrow and hopefully tokenize and get token information tomorrow.